2025 Tracking Federal Developments

 Supplementing attacks from Trump’s executive orders, we’ve seen widespread efforts from the Administration and DOGE to gut sources of federal funding, fire thousands of government employees, and completely shut down federal agencies, like the Department of Education.

-Many of these actions impact discretionary funding that was already approved and dispersed by Congress, and will require formal implementation through the “recission” process because the President lacks the authority to make unilateral decisions about federal funding.
+Many of these actions impact discretionary funding that was already approved and dispersed by Congress, and will require formal implementation through the “rescission” process because the President lacks the authority to make unilateral decisions about federal funding.
 On May 28, Trump sent his rescission package request to the relevant Congressional committees to facilitate $9 billion in federal cuts.
 The rescission process is governed by federal law, and requires Congress to approve requests within 45 days through a simple majority vote in each branch.

-Since January, Trump has relentlessly attacked and defunded programs at every level of government that work to treat and prevent HIV, hampering detection and intervention, derailing livesaving medical advancements, and jeopardizing efforts worldwide to end the epidemic.
+Since January, Trump has relentlessly attacked and defunded programs at every level of government that work to treat and prevent HIV, hampering detection and intervention, derailing lifesaving medical advancements, and jeopardizing efforts worldwide to end the epidemic.
 Under Robert F. Kennedy, Jr., the Department of Health & Human Services has canceled hundreds of federal HIV research grants, shut down critical vaccine trials, fired thousands of scientific staff, and eliminated entire programs and offices dedicated to treatment and prevention.
 Federal budget cuts targeting health programs that reference LGBTQ+ people, equity, or diversity have further constrained the ability of Florida’s medical institutions and community-based health programs to continue research and deliver care.

 Although we’ve seen major pushbacks to these actions nationwide, now that the rescission process is formally underway, we must keep the pressure on Congress to oppose the package’s massive cuts to education, public health, and global aid.
 Call your Members of Congress in the US House and Senate today to urge them to reject funding cuts that undermine these critical government programs and services.